johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

   <img src="/assets/images/diagrams/bool-inference-rules.png"></img>
 </div>

 These equations are collectively referred to as the _evaluation relation_ and individually as _inference rules_.
 Each of them plays an important role in the _evaluation strategy_ [!!] of the example language.
-All of them are "tagged" with a name preceeded by an "_e-_" (for evaluation) which will be helpful later when defining a new set of inference rules for CoffeeScript.
+All of them are tagged with a name preceded by an "_e-_" for evaluation.
+The tags will be helpful later when differentiating between inference rules and type rules for CoffeeScript.

 Equations 1 and 2 (_e-true_, _e-false_) are fairly simple.
 They represent the expected evaluation results for the different guard values in an `if t then t else t` term.
 With `true` you get the first subterm and with `false` you get the second subterm.
 Equation 3, _e-if_ is more interesting in its construction and how it captures an important subtlety of the evaluation strategy.